siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/SupervisedLearning/Chapter-2.md

-### Q. When will the value of R-square tend to -infinity?
+### Q.1 When will the value of R-square tend to -infinity?

 <details>
 <summary>$\color{black}{\huge{\textbf{Options:}}}$</summary>